LRDPRDX/OpticalSensorsWithArduino/README.md

 # OpticalSensorsWithArduino

-This is a simple C++ library to operate optical sensor ADNS2610 with Arduino Uno.
+This is a C++ library for operating optical sensor ADNS2610 with Arduino Uno.

 ## Getting started

 Copy

 ## How to use

-In order to operate the first you should do is to sensor you should create an object of `Sensor` class in your Arduino application code;
+In order to operate the first you should do is to sensor you should create an object of `Sensor` class in your Arduino application code:

 ```
 Sensor opticalSensor( SCK_PIN, SDIO_PIN );
 ```

 Then you can use public methods of this class.
-For example, to get shift along the X-axis:
+For example, getting shift along the X-axis is as follows:

 ```
 opticalSensor.GetDX();